 Discover Ochsenfurt in Franconia

-The medieval town of Ochsenfurt is one of the most beautiful half-timbered towns in Maindreieck.
-It is located between Würzburg and Kitzingen, directly on the banks of the Main, and has already been mentioned in a document for the first time in 725.
-It is also one of the most beautiful half-timbered places we have on ours Motorhome trip along the Main to get to know.
+The medieval city of Ochsenfurt is one of the most beautiful half-timbered cities in the Main Triangle.
+Here you can go on holiday in a wine region in Germany.
+The city lies between Würzburg and Kitzingen directly on the banks of the Main and was first mentioned in a document in 725.
+It is also one of the most beautiful half-timbered places that we have on our Motorhome trip along the Main to get to know.
 Ochsenfurts Old Town is completely surrounded by the city wall with its watchtowers.
 With its half-timbered houses, the medieval city puts its visitors back in time.